Jewish cuisine: Fish

 A more common commercially packaged product found today is the "Polish" gefilte fish patties or balls, similar to quenelles, where sugar is added to the broth, resulting in a slightly sweet taste.
 Strictly speaking they are the fish filling, rather than the complete filled fish.
 This method of serving evolved from the tradition of removing the stuffing from the skin, rather than portioning the entire fish into slices before serving.

 While traditionally made with carp or whitefish and sometimes pike, gefilte fish may also be made from any large fish: cod, haddock, or hake in the United Kingdom.

-The combination of smoked salmon, or whitefish with bagels and cream cheese is a traditional breakfast or brunch in American Jewish cuisine, made famous at New York City delicatessens.
+The combination of smoked salmon, or whitefish with bagels and cream cheese is a traditional breakfast or brunch in American Jewish cuisine, made famous at New York City appetizing stores and Jewish dairy restaurants, and kosher style Jewish delis.

 Vorschmack or gehakte hering (chopped herring), a popular appetizer on Shabbat, is made by chopping skinned, boned herrings with hard-boiled eggs, sometimes onions, apples, sugar or pepper and a dash of vinegar.

 Soups

 A number of soups are characteristically Ashkenazi, one of the most common of which is chicken soup traditionally served on Shabbat, holidays and special occasions.

 The soup may be served with noodles (lokshen in Yiddish).
 It is often served with shkedei marak (lit. "soup almonds", croutons popular in Israel), called mandlen or mandlach in Yiddish.
 Other popular ingredients are kreplach (dumplings) and matza balls (kneidlach) – a mixture of matza meal, eggs, water, and pepper or salt.
 Some reserve kneidlach for Passover and kreplach for other special occasions.

 In the preparation of a number of soups, neither meat nor fat is used.
 Such soups formed the food of the poor classes.
 An expression among Jews of Eastern Europe, soup mit nisht (soup with nothing), owes its origin to soups of this kind.

-Soups such as borsht were considered a staple in Russia.
+Soups such as borsht were considered a staple in Ukraine.
 Soups like krupnik were made of barley, potatoes and fat.
 This was the staple food of the poor students of the yeshivot; in richer families, meat was added to this soup.

 At weddings, "golden" chicken soup was often served.
 The reason for its name is probably the yellow circles of molten chicken fat floating on its surface.
 Today, chicken soup is widely referred to (not just among Jews) in jest as "Jewish penicillin", and hailed as a cure for the common cold.

 There are a number of sour soups in the borscht category.
 One is kraut or cabbage borscht, made by cooking together cabbage, meat, bones, onions, raisins, sour salt (citric acid), sugar and sometimes tomatoes.

 Beet borsht is served hot or cold.
 In the cold version, a beaten egg yolk may be added before serving and each bowl topped with a dollop of sour cream.
 This last process is called farweissen (to make white).